The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising

-Note that subtracting by an identity matrix does not change the eigen-structure.
-The second order method introduces the additional term $\calM_1(\bA)\calM_1^{\top}(\bZ)$ whose operator norm is bounded by $D_1\sigma\sqrt{d_1}\big\|\calM_1(\bA)\big\|\big)$, which creates a constraint on the condition number of $\calM_1(\bA)$.
-Moreover, in order to characterize a sharp perturbation bound of linear forms $\langle\hat{\bu}_k, \bx\rangle$, we need to pay more attention to dealing with correlations among the higher order terms than the first order method in \cite{koltchinskii2016perturbation}. {We note that the idea of second order method is already existing in the literature (see, e.g., \cite{zheng2015interpolating} for the $\ell_2$-norm perturbation bounds).
+Note that subtracting by an identity matrix does not affect the eigen-structure.
+The second order method introduces the additional term $\calM_1(\bA)\calM_1^{\top}(\bZ)$ whose operator norm is bounded by $O_p\big(\sigma\sqrt{d_1}\big\|\calM_1(\bA)\big\|\big)$, which creates a constraint on the condition number of $\calM_1(\bA)$.
+However, in order to characterize sharp perturbation bounds of linear forms $\langle\hat{\bu}_k, \bx\rangle$, we need to pay more attention to dealing with correlations among the higher order terms than the first order method in \cite{koltchinskii2016perturbation}. {We note that the idea of second order method is already existing in the literature (see, e.g., \cite{zheng2015interpolating} for the $\ell_2$-norm perturbation bounds).
 The second order moment method is only the starting point of our technical analysis which significantly reduces the SNR requirements.
 Our most fundamental contribution is about the sup-norm characterization of the empirical singular vectors.
 Basically, we observe that the empirical singular vectors are biased and the bias is nicely aligned with the true singular vectors.
 After subtracting the bias, the empirical singular vectors exhibit the so-called {\it delocalization} property where all the entry-wise perturbations have comparable magnitudes.
 Such {\it delocalization} property is universal meaning that no conditions on the true singular vectors are needed.
 In Section~\ref{sec:app}, we show that the sup-norm perturbation bounds indeed reveal unconventional phase transitions in statistical learning applications such as the exact clustering in high dimensional Gaussian mixture models and the exact support recovery in sub-tensor localizations. }